dende-ganesh/telegramscrapping/README.md

 # telegramscrapping

->File "scrapping_members.py" scraps group members from any telegram group and stores in text file.
+>File "scrapping_members.py" extracts group members from any telegram group and stores in text file.

->File "addusers.py" adds users scrapped into your telegram group.
+>File "addusers.py" adds users from text file to your telegram group.